adamboroch/ServiceNowPlugin/README.md

 # ServiceNowPlugin
 ## ServiceNow CPM Plugin

-This is a CyberArk CPM API-based plugin for managing ServiceNow account passwords using **Change / Reconcile / Verify** operations.
+This is a CyberArk CPM API-based plugin for managing ServiceNow account passwords using the following operations.

+## Supported Operations

+- **Verify** – Validates credentials of the target account
+- **Change** – Changes the password of the target account
+- **Reconcile** – Uses the reconcile account to reset the target account password

 ---
 ## Permissions Note